bosth/bosth.github.io/content/pages/ads-b/index.md

 #### State vectors

-Equipped with an ICAO 24 number, I retrieved some actual flight data provided by OpenSky.
-A basic query also requires a specific time, with that time being represented as the number of seconds elapsed since the 1st of January 1970 (otherwise known as UNIX time).
-For example, the position of the ATR-42 above at 16:01:23 on the 11th of April, 2022 is requested by https://opensky-network.org/api/states/all?icao24=39ad00&time=1649692883.[^case]
+Equipped with an ICAO 24 number, I retrieved some actual flight data provided by OpenSky.[^case] A basic query also requires a specific time, with that time being represented as the number of seconds elapsed since the 1st of January 1970 (otherwise known as UNIX time).
+For example, the position of the ATR-42 above at 16:01:23 on the 11th of April, 2022 is requested by https://opensky-network.org/api/states/all?icao24=39ad00&time=1649692883.

 The [JSON](https://www.json.org/)-encoded response looks like the following: